AdaCore/gnatstudio/docs/users_guide/extending.rst

   Name of the language that must be associated with the current file in order for the filter to match.
 For example, if you specify :command:`ada`, the user must have an Ada file selected for the action to execute.
-GPS determines the language for a file by using several methods such as looking at file extensions in conjunction with the naming scheme defined in the project files.
+GNAT Studio determines the language for a file by using several methods such as looking at file extensions in conjunction with the naming scheme defined in the project files.